calsal8/product-admin/README.md

 ### Things that are missing/coming

-* Validation of input values are not enough, this will be improved.
+* Components should be broken down to smaller components
 * A nice animated loader
 * Icons for remove, add etc.
 * BUG: Editing an existing product and press 'Cancel' updates the info in product list, but not in the database.
 Pressing 'Cancel' should not affect any data.